Barkur railway station

 Barkur railway station is a station on Konkan Railway, its code is BKJ.
+Barkur railway (railroad) station is located in Udupi district of Karnataka state, India (Bharat) on Konkan Railway Corporation railway line.
 It serves to Brahmavar taluk and its surroundings.
 It is at a distance of 675.572 km down from origin.
 The preceding station on the line is Kundapura railway station and the next station is Udupi railway station.
 Barkur railway station is the nearest railway(railroad) station to Barkur (Barkoor) which was the capital of erstwhile Tulu kingdom (Tulunad).

-The station has tea stall and toilet facility.Generally, Auto Rickshaws are available outside the railway station to nearby places.
+The station has tea stall and toilet facility.Generally, Auto Rickshaws (three wheeler taxi's) are available outside the railway station to nearby places.